UFC on ESPN: Ngannou vs. Velasquez: Background

 A heavyweight bout between former two-time UFC Heavyweight Champion Cain Velasquez and former title challenger Francis Ngannou served as the event headliner.
 This is Cain Velasquez's final match before moving to the WWE.

 As a result of the cancellation of UFC 233, fights between Cortney Casey and Cynthia Calvillo, James Vick and Paul Felder, Benito Lopez and Manny Bermudez and Aleksandra Albu and Emily Whitmire respectively, were rescheduled for this event.

 A women's flyweight bout between former Invicta FC Bantamweight Champion Lauren Murphy and Ashlee Evans-Smith was expected to take place at the event.
 However, on December 19, Murphy announced she will need more time off to recover from surgery and won't make it to this event.
 On December 20, it was reported that Andrea Lee would replace Murphy against Evans-Smith.

 At the weigh-ins, former UFC Bantamweight Champion Renan Barão, Manny Bermudez and former Invicta FC Atomweight Champion Jessica Penne missed the required weight for their respective fights.
-Barão weighted at 138 pounds and Bermudez weighted at 140 pounds, 2 pounds and 4 pounds over the bantamweight non-title fight limit of 136 respectively.
+Barão weighed at 138 pounds and Bermudez weighed at 140 pounds, 2 pounds and 4 pounds over the bantamweight non-title fight limit of 136 respectively.
 Meanwhile, Penne weighed in at 118 pounds, 2 pounds over the strawweight non-title fight limit of 116.
 All three bouts were set to continue at catchweight.
 Barão and Penne were fined 20% of their purse and Bermudez was fined 30% of his purse which went to their opponents.

 In turn, Penne pulled out of her bout against Jodie Esquibel, as she severely sprained her ankle while warming up the morning of the event.
 The bout was subsequently scrapped.